Arya-H03/IronHammer/README.md

 ### Why Archetypes?

-In a typical object-oriented approach, an entity holds *pointers* to its components — a `Transform*`, a `Sprite*`, a `RigidBody*`.
+In a typical object oriented approach, an entity holds *pointers* to its components, a `Transform*`, a `Sprite*`, a `RigidBody*`.
 Iterating thousands of entities means chasing a new pointer for every component access, causing CPU cache misses and stalling the processor.

 IronHammer uses an **archetype-based ECS** where entities that share the same set of component types are stored together in contiguous memory.
 Component arrays are laid out as **Structure of Arrays (SoA)**: